 In contrast, the Holy Spirit has absolutely nothing to do with the remission of sin especially since it did not-and could not-shed its blood.
-It is the power from God the Father by which He begets us with eternal life:
+It is the power from God the Father by which He begets people with eternal life.
+It has a completely different purpose from baptism: